Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time

-To address the limitations of both approaches, we design a novel judgment strategy for multi-agent systems, which introduces an additional judgment agent to separate judgment from correction, thereby fostering specialization of labor.
-More specifically, $\mathcal{A}_{judg}$ is primarily responsible for assessing the correctness of steps in previously generated execution plans and processes, without engaging in direct correction.
-If mistakes are detected in any step, $\mathcal{A}_{judg}$ identifies the specific problematic step, provides a brief description of the error, and routes the issue to the appropriate agent---either $\mathcal{A}_{plan}$ or $\mathcal{A}_{exe}$---for correction.
 For each plan-process pair that is already correct or has been corrected, $\mathcal{A}_{judg}$ forwards them to $\mathcal{A}_{ans}$.
 This strategy, by decoupling judgment from correction, introduces a neutral judge with reduced subjective bias, whose focus remains solely on judgment rather than correction.
 Additionally, the reward design for the judgment agent can be intuitively simplified, without evaluating correction outcomes.
 To prevent infinite correction loops, the maximum number of corrections $N_{c}$ is set to 3.